AdobeDocs/experience-manager-desktop-app.en/help/using.md

 ---
-title: Use AEM desktop app
+title: Use Adobe Experience Manager desktop app
-description: Learn how to install and use Adobe Experience Manager desktop app, to work on AEM assets right from your Win or Mac desktop.
+description: Learn how to install and use Adobe Experience Manager desktop app, to work on Adobe Experience Manager DAM assets right from your Win or Mac desktop.
 Know best practices and troubleshooting information.
 uuid: 55057617-89de-43cd-8419-1252a42ab2fb
 contentOwner: AG
 products: SG_EXPERIENCEMANAGER/6.5/ASSETS